 Shortly after Spears appointed Mathew Rosengart as part of her legal team, her father stepped down from his role in the conservatorship.
 In November 2021, the judge officially ended the “Gimme More” singer’s 13-year conservatorship.

 Since her marriage to Federline, Spears has had a series of high-profile relationships.
 She was engaged to her former manager Jason Trawick from 2011 to 2013, and later dated David Lucado for more than a year.
 She met personal trainer Sam Asghari on the set of her 2016 music video for “Slumber Party.”
-The duo announced that they were engaged five years later.
+The duo announced that they were engaged five years later, tying the knot in June 2022.